-By considerations similar to these for turbulent viscosity, one can define and estimate a turbulent thermal conductivity for the spatial transport of time-averaged heat (cf. Sec.
-2.7.2) and a turbulent diffusion coefficient for the spatial transport of one component of a time-averaged fluid through another, for example an odor crossing a room (cf. Ex.
-2.19).
+By considerations similar to those above for turbulent viscosity, one can define and estimate a turbulent thermal conductivity for the spatial transport of time-averaged heat (cf. Sec.
+3.7.2) and a turbulent diffusion coefficient for the spatial transport of one component of a time-averaged fluid through another, for example an odor crossing a room (cf. Ex.
+3.19).